Chad Morton

-Chad Akio Morton (born April 4, 1977) is a former American football running back and kick/punt returner in the National Football League.
-He was drafted from USC late in the fifth round of the 2000 NFL Draft by the New Orleans Saints.
+Chad Akio Morton (born April 4, 1977) is an American former professional football running back and kick/punt returner and current coach who serves as the running backs coach for the Jacksonville Jaguars of the National Football League (NFL).
+He previously served as the running backs coach for the Seattle Seahawks from 2017 to 2023.

+Morton played college football for the USC and was selected in the fifth round of the 2000 NFL draft by the New Orleans Saints.
 After a standout rookie year with the Saints, Morton played five more years between stints with the New York Jets, the Washington Redskins, and the New York Giants.

-Morton was part of the Green Bay Packers coaching staff when the team won the Super Bowl in 2010.
-He is currently on the Seattle Seahawks' coaching staff as a running backs coach.
+Morton previously served as an assistant coach for the Seattle Seahawks and Green Bay Packers, where he was part of the coaching staff when the team won the Super Bowl in 2010.

-High school years
+Early life

 Morton attended South High School in Torrance, California, where he was a letterman in football.

+Playing career

-College career
+College

-Morton was a running back for the University of Southern California Trojans in the late-1990s.
-A notable moment in Morton's college football career was in 1999, when he guaranteed a USC victory prior to a game against the UCLA who carried an eight-game winning streak against the Trojans.
+Morton was a running back at the University of Southern California in the late-1990s.
+A notable moment in Morton's college football career was in 1999, when he guaranteed a Trojans victory prior to a game against the UCLA who carried an eight-game winning streak against USC.
 Morton ran for 143 yards in a USC victory.
 In 2010, it was named by ESPN as the fourth biggest moment in the USC-UCLA football rivalry.